Edited by Timbuktu, Charmed, Ephraim, Eng and 6 others

-- 1 Stop Your Itch By Home Remedies and Basic Ointment and Creams
+- 1 Stop Your Itch With Home Remedies, Ointment, and Creams

 - 2 Overview on Pruritis or Itchy Skin

-- 3 Common Signs and Symptoms of an Itchy Skin
+- 3 Common Signs and Symptoms of Itchy Skin

 - 4 Risk Factors and Causes of Itchy Skin